Cervicogenic headaches FAQ

-There are numerous different types of headache, ranging from the mild ones we all get from time to time to painful, debilitating conditions that can seriously impact the activities in your life.
+There are numerous different types of headaches, ranging from the mild ones we all get from time to time to painful, debilitating conditions that can seriously impact the activities in your life.

 Cervicogenic headaches are a lesser-known type of headache.
 Here’s what you need to know about them.